gbouras13/dnaapler/README.md

   ```

   ```
-  Usage: dnaapler chromosome [OPTIONS]
+Usage: dnaapler all [OPTIONS]

-  Reorients your genome to begin with the dnaA chromosomal replication initiation gene
+  Reorients multiple contigs to begin with any of dnaA, repA or terL

 Options:
   -h, --help               Show this message and exit.